juanmanuel96/flask-mongodb/docs/mongo.md

 The `main` alias should always be present since by default all models are connected to main.
 However, it is up to you for setting the DB alias names.
 If `main` is not present, you must make sure that no model belongs to the `main` database.
 DB aliases on models will be covered later.

 It is recommended that in your configurations add a `DATABASE` variable to overwrite the default configurations and connect to your database.
 Remember that once you start the application, if the database does not exist it is created automatically.
 In your `DATABASE` variable, the first key is the database alias.
-It's value should be another dictionary with the following keys:
+Its value should be another dictionary with the following keys:

 1. `HOST` - Host where the database is located (required)
 2. `PORT` - Port of the database (required)